 It takes a strong person to decide not to overindulge over the festive period, but you’re a strong person, right?

-You’re going to have many opportunities to eat as much food as you can handle between Christmas and New Year, but that doesn’t mean you have to take those opportunities!
+You’ll have many opportunities to eat as much food as you can between Christmas and New Year, but that doesn’t mean you have to take those opportunities!

-You especially want to say, “No,” to junk food and too many sweets.
+You especially want to say “No,” to junk food and too many sweets.
 And trust me, I know it isn’t easy… take it from this sweettooth.

 Of course, you can’t always be taking the healthy option.
-Sometimes, you’ll have no choice other than to eat whatever you’re served, no matter how unhealthy for you it might be.
+Sometimes, you’ll have no choice but to eat whatever you’re served, no matter how unhealthy it might be.